afrl-rq/OpenUxAS-SoI/docker/README.md

 includes the `uxas` binary produced by the `develop` scripts, and the libraries required at run-time.
 That image can then be used to run UxAS in a directory mounted from the host computer.

+The `odroidxu4` directory contains scripts to build a Docker image for cross-compiling UxAS onto an ODROID-XU4 Buildroot Linux image.
+For more, see the README in that directory.

 ## Details